 • How do you plan on marketing your services?

-For this reason, it’s actually a great idea to start freelancing as a part-time job whether you are interested in getting into freelance graphic design, or if you are looking for freelance writing jobs for example.
+For this reason, it’s a great idea to start freelancing as a part-time job whether you are interested in getting into freelance graphic design, or if you are looking for freelance writing jobs for example.
 Freelancing is often built from trust and client relationships, and those relationships take time to form.

 Some freelancers will want to go a step further and formally incorporate their company, open a bank account, and create an online presence for their freelance business.
 Your skill, experience, academic achievements, personality, and level of professionalism are all part of your brand.
-From sorting your own taxes to negotiating your pay rate, freelancing brings a lot of challenges with it.
+From sorting your taxes to negotiating your pay rate, freelancing brings a lot of challenges with it.
 However, with a little bit of work and a lot of hustle, there's a world of opportunities waiting for you in the freelance arena.

 Freelancing tips for beginners

-Working as a freelancer is primarily about working on your own terms and conditions, getting paid for providing high-quality services, and interacting with clients.
+Working as a freelancer is primarily about working on your terms and conditions, getting paid for providing high-quality services, and interacting with clients.
 If you're a newbie in the industry, here are some tips regarding how you can become a freelancer.